allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ## Call for action

-If you are Allegro worker and you are interested in EventStorming &mdash; you want to develop, participate in workshops or help as a facilitator I strongly encourage you to join the guild.
+If you are Allegro worker and you are interested in EventStorming, you want to develop, participate in workshops or help as a facilitator I strongly encourage you to join the guild.
 If you are not yet working at Allegro but are interested in how we use EventStorming maybe it is good opportunity to join